-- Start with a few visuals and then move into basic sums and differences
+- Practice Worksheet - Start with a few visuals and then move into basic sums and differences of polynomials.

-- Match the polynomial operations to their final output, in some
+- Matching Worksheet - Match the polynomial operations to their final output, in some cases simplified output.

 The second sheet is done visually.
 Students will pick up on it quickly.